crespohector/js-overflow/README.md

 ## MVP
-  * Ability to create new users and have user login with authorization
+  * Users can create an account, log in, and log out.
-  * Ability to login as a demo user with full access to features
+  * Users can use a demo log in to try the site.
+  * Logged out users are directed to the home page.
+  * Logged in users can create questions.
-  * Users can create, update, delete a list unique to the user
+  * Logged in users can answer a question.
-  * Users can create, update, delete a task to/from their list
+  * Logged in users can edit and delete their own answers.
-  * Users have access to a summary of the list or task (excercise?)
-  * Users can search through all excercises or tasks

 ## BONUS / STRETCH GOALS
-  * Autocomplete SmartAdd of task properties
-  * Subtasks
-  * Tag system
+  * Guest and logged in users can search for specific questions.
+  * Logged in users can upvote/downvote an answer.
+  * Logged in and guest users have access to question categories.
+  * Logged in users have the ability to post code snippets.

 ## TECHNOLOGIES USED
+  * React
+  * Redux
   * Javascript
   * Express
   * Sequelize